gasparian/multiclass-semantic-segmentation/README.md

 *tsharpen is just (x_0^t + ... +x_i^t)/N*

-I use simple arithmetic mean, but you can try, for instance, gemetric mean, tsharpen and etc.
+I use simple arithmetic mean, but you can try, for instance, geometric mean, tsharpen and etc.

 ### Training results